Compliant Data Exchange technology

 Dawex is day-1 member of Gaia-X, leading the Data Exchange Services Specification working group.
 Dawex Data Exchange technology natively complies with the latest Gaia-X Trust Framework, ensuring interoperability with Gaia-X compatible data spaces:

-• promoting free data flows across borders to foster economic growth
+• Promoting free data flows across borders to foster economic growth

-Dawex has been actively involved in the DFFT workgroup of the World Economic Forum, co-authored the Briefing Paper “Data Free Flow wit Thrust: How to overcome barriers in cross-borders data flows” and has been a contributor to the white paper “From Fragmentation to Coordination: The Case for an Institutional Mechanism for Cross-Border Data Flows” which was released at the Digital Transformation Summit.
-Dawex also actively participated in the DFFT workgroup of the Data Society Alliance, a major association in Japan, which issued and presented in Japan a set of 12 recommendations for advancing the operationalization of DFFT.
+Dawex has been actively involved in the DFFT workgroup of the World Economic Forum, co-authored the Briefing Paper “Data Free Flow wit Thrust: How to overcome barriers in cross-borders data flows” and has been a contributor to the white paper “From Fragmentation to Coordination: The Case for an Institutional Mechanism for Cross-Border Data Flows” which was released at the World Economic Forum Digital Transformation Summit in April 2023.